-Negative Body image can be one of the first triggers of an eating disorder and one of the final and toughest stages of recovery.
-Use these tools to practice improving yours every day.
+Negative body image can be one of the first triggers of an eating disorder, and recovery from an eating disorder may include overcoming body dissatisfaction.
+Use these tools to practice improving your body image every day.

 What is Body Image

 Body image is how you see yourself when you look in the mirror or picture yourself in your mind.
 Learn more.

 Genetics influence bone structure, body size, shape, and weight differently in every person.
 Learn more.